 - You may have general anesthesia and a breathing tube.
 Or, you may be given medicine to relax you, but not enough to put you to sleep.

-- A catheter is guided through a small cut in your groin to an artery and then to the blood vessel in your brain where the aneurysm is located.
+- A catheter is guided through a small cut in your groin into and through the femoral artery and then guided through your arteries until it reaches the artery in your brain where the aneurysm is located.

 - Contrast material is injected through the catheter.
 This allows the surgeon to view the arteries and the aneurysm on a monitor in the operating room.